 - The Company's investment banking revenue, in the form of underwriting, placement and financial advisory fees, is directly related to the volume and value of transactions as well as the Company's role in these transactions.
 In an environment of uncertain or unfavorable market or economic conditions, the volume and size of capital-raising transactions and acquisitions and dispositions typically decreases, thereby reducing the demand for the Company's investment banking services and increasing price competition among financial services companies seeking such engagements.
 The completion of anticipated investment banking transactions in the Company's pipeline is uncertain and beyond its control, and its investment banking revenue is typically earned upon the successful completion of a transaction.
 In most cases, the Company receives little or no payment for investment banking engagements that do not result in the successful completion of a transaction.
 For example, a client's acquisition transaction may be delayed or terminated because of a failure to agree upon final terms with the counterparty, failure to obtain necessary regulatory consents or board or stockholder approvals, failure to secure necessary financing, adverse market conditions or unexpected financial or other problems in the client's or counterparty's business.
 If the parties fail to complete a transaction on which the Company is advising or an offering in which it is participating, the Company will earn little or no revenue from the transaction but may incur expenses including, but not limited, to legal fees.
 The Company may perform services subject to an engagement agreement and the client may refuse to pay fees due under such agreement, requiring the Company to re-negotiate fees or commence legal action for collection of such earned fees.
 Accordingly, the Company's business is highly dependent on market conditions, the decisions and actions of its clients and interested third parties.
-The number of engagements the Company has at any given time is subject to change and may not necessarily result in future revenues.
-Underwriting activity remained weak in 2023 and may continue so in the immediate future.
-Additionally, our investments in SPACs, may be subject to forfeiture, potential regulatory scrutiny and litigation that could negatively affect our financial results. - A portion of the Company's revenues are derived from fees generated from its asset management business segment.
-Asset management fees often are primarily comprised of base management and performance (or incentive) fees.
+The number of engagements the Company has at any given time is subject to change and may not necessarily result in future revenues. - A portion of the Company's revenues are derived from various asset management advisory fees that often are primarily comprised of base management and performance (or incentive) fees.
 Management fees are primarily based on assets under management.
 Assets under management balances are impacted by net inflow/outflow of client assets and changes in market values.
 Poor investment performance by the Company's funds and portfolio managers could result in a loss of managed accounts and could result in reputational damage that might make it more difficult to attract new investors and thus further impact the Company's business and financial condition.
 If the Company experiences losses of managed accounts, fee revenue will decline.
-In addition, in periods of declining market values, the values of assets under management may ultimately decline, which would negatively impact fee revenues. - In the past decade, passively managed index funds have seen greater investor interest, and this trend has become more prevalent in recent years.
+In addition, in periods of declining market values, the values of assets under management may ultimately decline, which would negatively impact fee revenues.

+• In the past decade, passively managed index funds have seen greater investor interest, and this trend has become more prevalent in recent years.
 This has led to a decline in the revenue the Company generates from commissions on the execution of trading transactions as turnover in client accounts diminishes.
-A continued lessening of investor interest in active investing and continued increase in passive investing may lead to a continued decline in the revenue the Company generates from commissions on the execution of trading transactions and, in respect of its market-making activities, a reduction in the value of its trading positions and commissions and spreads.
+A continued lessening of investor interest in active investing and continued increase in passive investing may lead to a continued decline in the revenue the Company generates from commissions on the execution of trading transactions on the execution of trading transactions and, in respect of its market-making activities, a reduction in the value of its trading positions and commissions and spreads.